 - We offer a comprehensive online system for managing tournament registrations—the same one we use for our national championships.
-Hosts of events on NAQT questions may use it for free.
+Hosts of events on NAQT questions are encouraged to use it.

 - We will happily help hosts with issues such as determining proper tournament formats, reaching out to new teams, and scheduling.